IngmarBitter/defenders/md/Christ/Christ.Slides.8.ResurrectionDefeatingAlternatives.md

 <p style="font-family: 'EB Garamond', serif; font-style: italic;">"And they did not kill him, nor did they crucify him; but another was made to resemble him to them."</p><p style="text-align: right; margin-top: -1.25em; margin-bottom: -0.75em;"> <em>Qur'an, Surah 4:157</em></p>

-* The oldest alternative still held by millions today: six centuries after the events, the **Qur'an** declares Jesus was never crucified at all
+* The oldest alternative still held by millions: six centuries later, the **Qur'an** declares Jesus was never crucified at all
 * God substituted a **look-alike** on the cross and took Jesus up to heaven alive — later Islamic tradition (not the Qur'an itself) often names **Judas Iscariot** as the double
-* Note what this is *not*: not a swoon theory.
-It does not claim Jesus survived crucifixion — it denies the **crucifixion ever happened**
+* Not a swoon theory: it does not claim Jesus survived the cross — it denies the **crucifixion ever happened**
-* And for the empty tomb and appearances it must add that the Gospels were **corrupted** in transmission — folding into the myth-and-legend hypothesis weighed below
+* For the empty tomb and appearances it must claim the Gospels were **corrupted** — folding into the myth-and-legend hypothesis below

 ---